 The bilateral recognition of a CBPP free compartment should follow the principles laid down in this chapter and in Chapters 4.3. and 4.4.

 Recommendations for importation from CBPP free countries or zones, or from CBPP free compartments

-For domestic cattle and water buffaloes
+For domestic bovids and water buffaloes

-Veterinary Authorities should require the presentation of an international veterinary certificate attesting that the animals showed no clinical sign of CBPP on the day of shipment.
+Veterinary Authorities should require the presentation of an international veterinary certificate attesting that the animals: